tomrcc/docsycannon-docs/content/en/docs/getting-started/_index.md

 4\. <a target="_blank" rel="noopener" href="https://cloudcannon.com/community/learn/hugo-cms---get-started-with-cloudcannon">Build your site</a>.

 Once you have a copy of the template live on CloudCannon, navigate to <a target="_blank" rel="noopener" href="https://app.cloudcannon.com/editor">CloudCannon's CMS</a>&nbsp;and edit the contents to suit your needs.

+## Forking vs. Use as template

+If you prefer, you can fork the DocsyCannon repository on <a target="_blank" rel="noopener" href="https://github.com/tomrcc/docsycannon-template">GitHub</a>, instead of using the repository as a template.
+[Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) is more information on the difference between the two methods.
+The main advantage of using a repository created from a template is that it starts with a single commit, giving you a fresh commit history, while a fork includes the entire commit history of the parent repository.

+Forking a repo will keep you up to date with the latest changes to DocsyCannon automatically, which can be useful or annoying depending on your use case.
+We recommend using the template, then if you do need any changes made to DocsyCannon setting an upstream remote, pulling through the changes and then merging upstream with your main branch.
+Either way, you will probably have to resolve some merge conflicts.&nbsp;

+Open your CLI and navigate to the root folder of your project and the branch you want the changes to be made on.
+Add an upstream remote.<br>`git remote add upstream <git@github.com:cloudcannon/docsycannon-template.git>`

+Fetch the changes to your upstream remote.<br>`git fetch upstream`

+Your changes will live on a new branch called&nbsp;`upstream/main`.
+Merge&nbsp;`upstream/main`&nbsp;into `main`​​.
+We recommend using a tool like <a target="_blank" rel="noopener" href="https://www.sublimemerge.com/">Sublime Merge</a> to make this easier.